lonePatient/BERT-chinese-text-classification-pytorch/README.md

 # BERT Chinese text classification by PyTorch

-This repo contains a PyTorch implementation of a pretrained BERT model  for text classification.
+This repo contains a PyTorch implementation of a pretrained BERT model  for chinese text classification.

 ## Structure of the code